Why Your Dog Needs Raw Goat Milk

 If you already frequent the natural pet food stores that seem to be popping up in neighborhoods across the US, then I’m sure you have seen jugs of goat milk.
-Do you know why your dog needs raw goat milk?
+Would you happen to know why your dog needs raw goat milk?

-There is a long list of benefits ranging from aiding in digestion to relieving your pup’s allergies.
+There is a long list of benefits ranging from aiding digestion to relieving your pup’s allergies.

-Raw goat milk is a nutrient-dense treat that your dog will happily lap up.
-I personally use it as a food topper with Laila’s meals.
+Raw goat milk is a nutrient-dense treat your dog will enjoy.
+I use it as a food topper for Laila’s meals.
 She loves it almost as much as she loves her raw chicken feet.
 You can read about her love for those here.

 The following are some of the reasons why your dog needs raw goat milk: